 Update: As of Tableau version 2018.3, there is a dashboard object that provides an easier way to add a button to a dashboard when linking to other dashboards within a workbook.
 If your company has not upgraded or you are wanting to link a button to the web, feel free to keep reading.
-If you are using version 2018.3 or later, you may prefer to view Making Your First Tableau Dashboard (Part 1) at Playfair Data TV.
+If you are using version 2018.3 or later, you may prefer to view 3 Ways to Add a Button to a Tableau Dashboard at Playfair+.

 I’ve shared before that the reason I hitched my wagon to Tableau is the software’s flexibility.
 There simply is no other data visualization tool on the market today that allows me to create practically any visual or user experience I can imagine.
 Tableau is so flexible, in fact, that you can create web pages – and arguably web sites – all within the authoring and dashboarding interfaces.

 This post shares a simple way to improve your end user’s experience by adding a button to a Tableau dashboard.
 These buttons can be used for several practical purposes including, but not limited to, (1) calls to action for a mainstream audience (2) a way to alert internal audiences of insights and (3) a method for linking related dashboards together.

 Any image object on a Tableau dashboard can be made a “button” by setting its URL, but the approach shared here provides the added benefits of (1) showing a call to action on hover and (2) allowing you to format the button from right within Tableau.